 How to Eat Your Bible: A Simple Approach to Learning and Loving the Word of God by Nate Pickowicz is a helpful resource if you don't know where to begin.
 He walks you through prayer, reading the Word with a helpful reading plan, and studying the Word.
 It's a short read but practical and applicable to everyone no matter where they are in their walk with the Lord.

 Commit to Studying the Word:

 I know we can all spare at least fifteen minutes several days a week to be more deeply in the Word.
 Make it a priority and set aside times to study on your weekly calendar.
 Gather your supplies needed and put them in your favorite place to sit and study.
 Maybe it’s early in the morning, in the afternoon when babies are napping or after everyone is in bed.
-Maybe you take a quiet time in the afternoon with your littles and do the study along with them (Doorposts offers options to do their studies with your children).
+Maybe you take a quiet time in the afternoon with your littles and do the study along with them.
 Listening to a message online is a great way to help teach them to sit quietly in church and listen too.
 You benefit and they benefit.